 - Job Agent search criterias

-If a job seeker signs up for an online webinar, the following personal data is stored until the webinar is completed.
+If a job seeker signs up for a webinar, the following personal data is stored until the webinar is completed.
 After the webinar is completed, the data is automatically deleted from NemTilmeld and Workindenmark:

 - Email address